Layr-Labs/eigenlayer-contracts/docs/releases/operator-set-release/interfaces/core/operator-sets.md

 	/// @notice Emitted when an operator is removed from an operatorSet. event OperatorRemovedFromOperatorSet(address operator, OperatorSet operatorSet);

+	/// @notice Emitted when an AVS updates their metadata URI (Uniform Resource Identifier).
+    /// @dev The URI is never stored; it is simply emitted through an event for off-chain indexing. event AVSMetadataURIUpdated(address indexed avs, string metadataURI);

+    /// @notice Emitted when an AVS migrates to using operator sets. event AVSMigratedToOperatorSets(address indexed avs);

+    /// @notice Emitted when an operator is migrated from M2 registration to operator sets. event OperatorMigratedToOperatorSets(address indexed operator, address indexed avs, uint32[] operatorSetIds);

 	/// EXTERNAL - STATE MODIFYING